muzzley/muzzley-idk/README.md

 # Muzzley IDK

-This package gives you the right tool belt to build managers that runs in Muzzley ecosystem.
+This module gives you the tool belt to start building managers for the muzzley ecosystem.

-##### Pst!
-Pst!
-IDK stands for Integration Development Kit

 ## Installation